raiden-network/raiden/docs/onboarding.rst

 Looking at a similar network topology as shown in the happy case above, let's see how the protocol behaves when something goes wrong and our partner does not follow the protocol.

-As seen in the figure above once the payee sends the ``Reveal Secret`` message the payer does not respond with the expected balance proof message.
+As seen in the figure above once the payee sends the ``RevealSecret`` message the payer does not respond with the expected balance proof message.
 If that happens the payee has two choices:

 1. If the amount involved in the token is really small then the payee can just do nothing and forfeit it.
 2. If the amount is worth an on-chain transaction then the payee can go on-chain by registering the secret on the ``SecretRegistry`` contract and prove he knew the secret before the block of the lock expiration.
 From that point on the protocol can continue as before but now the secret is visible onchain so everyone along the path now knows it.